fangfufu/httpdirfs/README.md

     cd builddir
     meson compile

+Please note that while macOS build instructions are provided, macOS build testing is primarily done via GitHub Actions CI, as I do not have regular access to a physical Mac.

 ### Other operating systems

 I don't have the resources to test out compilation for Linux distributions other